 Incentivizing gym member survey campaigns can become a bit tricky and it’s typically best practice to avoid it altogether.
 Most review collection sites have strict policies in place to prevent businesses from incentivizing review collection entirely on the site.

-As for the reviews you collect anywhere else, do not establish lack of credibility through incentivized good reviews.
-Offering free swag or merchandise for anonymous reviews is okay, because they will get the item regardless of what they wrote on the survey.
+As for the reviews you collect anywhere else, do not establish a lack of credibility through incentivized good reviews.
+Offering free swag or merchandise for anonymous reviews is okay because they will get the item regardless of what they wrote on the survey.

 However, if you are offering free sessions for five-star reviews, then you are absolutely not establishing any credibility.
 That will no doubt come back to bite your business in the long run.

 What to look out for when developing your survey for gym members.